-However, isotretinoin can also cause a wide range of side effects.
-Therefore, it’s only recommended for severe cases of acne that have not responded to other treatments.
+However, the drug can also cause a wide range of side effects.
+It is therefore only recommended for severe cases of acne that have not responded to other treatments.

-Because of the risk of side effects, isotretinoin can only be prescribed by a dermatologist and not by your GP.
+Because of the risk of side effects, isotretinoin can only be prescribed by a specially trained GP or a dermatologist.

 Isotretinoin is taken as a tablet.
 Most people take a four- to six-month course.
 Your acne may get worse during the first 7 to 10 days of treatment.
-However, this is normal and is caused by the medication pushing out bacteria from the deeper layers of your skin.
+However, this is normal and soon settles.

 Common side effects of isotretinoin include: